Nov. 18, 2021

-“She was a wonderful teacher, and the students just loved her,” said Sara Deats, a close friend and fellow University of South Florida professor (now retired).
+“She was a wonderful teacher, and the students just loved her,” said Sara Deats, a close friend and USF distinguished university professor emerita.

-Cooper was born in Secunderavad, India, in 1936.
+Cooper was born in Secunderabad, India, in 1936.
 She came to the U.S. to attend graduate school at Florida State University, earning her doctorate in 1969 before joining the faculty at USF.
-Throughout her life, she remained close to her two sisters who also immigrated to Florida.

 Cooper’s scholarship was centered on the humanities of India, and she wrote the definitive study of Hindu mystic Swami Vivekananda.